What metrics and KPIs do the experts use to measure UX effectiveness?

 • Usability (or ease of use)

 But how do you quantify opinion?
-How do you take these “oooooh pretty” or “OW MY EYES!!!” hot takes and turn them into a simple score that any busy executive can understand?
+How do you take people's feelings and turn them into a simple score that any executive can understand?

 Let’s take a deeper dive into these individual metrics, and we’ll see how they can help to form a bigger picture.